umairkhalid/readme-generator/Sample-README.md

   ## [Installation](#table-of-contents)
   To install necessary dependencies, run the following command:

-    npm install
+    npm i

   ## [Usage](#table-of-contents)
-  This project was built in Node.js using the inquirer and fs package and runs on the command line.
+  nothing

   ## [License](#table-of-contents)
-  The application is covered under the following license: [MIT](https://choosealicense.com/licenses/mit/)
+  The application is covered under the following license: [LGPL-3.0](https://choosealicense.com/licenses/lgpl-3.0/)

   ## [Contributing](#table-of-contents)
-  To contribute to this application, create a pull request or fork the repo.
+  you can create a pull request or fork a project

   ## [Tests](#table-of-contents)
   To run tests, run the following command: